arenaxr/arena-docs/content/overview/photogrammetry.md

 Now, click start to generate your first 3D model.
 This will take several minutes or more depending on the compute power of your machine.
-After it’s finished, you should see sparse 3D point cloud shown in the 3D viewer panel:
+After it's finished, you should see sparse 3D point cloud shown in the 3D viewer panel:

 <img src="/assets/img/overview/photogrammetry/media/image5.png"
 style="width:6in;height:3.05556in" />

-If you look closely at the Scene section in 3D Viewer, you’ll find this is actually showing sparse point cloud and estimated camera position generated from *Structure From Motion* step (one of the blocks in Graph Editor), we can toggle the *eye icon* to show/hide this view.
+If you look closely at the Scene section in 3D Viewer, you'll find this is actually showing sparse point cloud and estimated camera position generated from *Structure From Motion* step (one of the blocks in Graph Editor), we can toggle the *eye icon* to show/hide this view.